James Earl Jones, acclaimed actor and voice of Darth Vader, dies at 93

 Jones made his Broadway debut in 1958′s “Sunrise At Campobello” and would win his two Tony Awards for “The Great White Hope” (1969) and “Fences” (1987).
 He also was nominated for “On Golden Pond” (2005) and “Gore Vidal’s The Best Man” (2012).
 He was celebrated for his command of Shakespeare and Athol Fugard alike.
 More recent Broadway appearances include “Cat on a Hot Tin Roof,” “Driving Miss Daisy,” “The Iceman Cometh,” and “You Can’t Take It With You.”

-As a rising stage and television actor, he appeared in “As the World Turns” in 1965, one of the first Black actors to have such role on daytime TV.
+As a rising stage and television actor, he appeared in “As the World Turns” in 1965, becoming one of the first African American actors in a continuing role in a daytime drama.
 He performed with the New York Shakespeare Festival Theater in “Othello,” “Macbeth” and “King Lear” and in off-Broadway plays.

 Jones was born by the light of an oil lamp in a shack in Arkabutla, Mississippi, on Jan.
 17, 1931.
 His father, Robert Earl Jones, had deserted his wife before the baby’s arrival to pursue life as a boxer and, later, an actor.